Over 25 years of experience in personal injury law

 Step-by-Step Guide to Wrongful Death Claims

-There are eight significant steps to a wrongful death claim, from consulting with an attorney to collecting your compensation post-trial or settlement.
+There are eight significant steps to a wrongful death claim, from consulting with an lawyer to collecting your compensation post-trial or settlement.

 Step 1: Attorney Consultation

-Once a wrongful death occurs, your first step should be to consult with an experienced wrongful death attorney.
+Once a wrongful death occurs, your first step should be to consult with an experienced wrongful death lawyer in Destin.
 They’ll be able to assist you throughout the remaining seven steps of the process and work to increase your chance of receiving fair compensation.

 Step 2: Case Investigation